nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 496
 00:28:25,283 --> 00:28:28,258
-[SPEAKER_05]: I mean, either way would be fine just because I would set up.
+[SPEAKER_05]: I mean, either way would be fine just because how it would be set up.

 497
 00:28:28,359 --> 00:28:31,294